II.5: Metal GPU backend

 For a generalist, here's the model.
 The GPU is a separate processor.
 It does not share the CPU's instruction stream or its program.
 To make it do work you must, every time:

-3. Launch the kernel over a grid of threads.
-The GPU runs the same kernel on thousands of threads simultaneously, each with a different (x, y) coordinate.
-For matmul, you launch one thread per output element; each thread computes its own C[row][col].
+- Launch the kernel over a grid of threads.
+The GPU runs the same kernel on thousands of threads simultaneously, each knowing its own coordinate in the grid.
+For matmul, you launch enough threads to cover the output matrix, in groups that cooperate on one tile of

 Steps 1 and 4 (getting data to and from the GPU, and the round-trip of asking it to do something) are latency.
 They cost a fixed amount of time no matter how small the actual computation is.
 The GPU only pays off when step 3, the kernel, is doing enough work to dwarf that fixed overhead.
 That trade-off drives every design decision in this chapter, and it's the same trade-off as II.4's MIN_ROWS_FOR_PARALLEL threshold, just with a bigger fixed cost.